 This traditional style of dance makes an appearance at every Italian celebration, at least in southern parts of the country.
 It is thought to date back to the Middle Ages, when victims of tarantism – caused by a tarantula’s bite –would dance frantically, sometimes for several days, to sweat the poison out and avoid falling into a deadly trance, sometimes for several days.
 Others would accompany them on mandolins or other instruments as a way of offering moral support.

 Italians often play gambling and card games during the Christmas period like the trick-taking card game 'Bestia', the Italian version of Blackjack 'Sette e Mezzo' and 'Tombola, a type of raffle that originated in southern Italy and is particularly popular around the holidays.
 But don't panic if you're short on cash - normally only small amounts are wagered.

 Photo: Andreas Solaro/AFP

-This is an important tradition to be aware of if you're going to a party with children, and this is a distinct possibility, since Christmas in Italy tends to be a family affair.
-Rather than - or in some cases, as well as - Father Christmas, Befana is the good witch who brings Italian children presents on Epiphany Eve (January 5th) so make sure you ask children what they are hoping to receive from her this year.
+This is an important tradition to be aware of if you're going to a party with children, which is a distinct possibility, since Christmas in Italy tends to be a family affair.
+Instead of - or in some cases, as well as - Father Christmas, Befana is the good witch who brings Italian children presents on Epiphany Eve (January 5th) so make sure you ask children what they are hoping to receive from her this year.

 Photo: Kristoffer Trolle

 In English-speaking countries it may be socially acceptable to drink your sorrows away during the festive time of year, but in Italy most usually manage to preserve their dignity (or at least their consciousness).
-Don’t expect to be having a raucous office Christmas party with your Italian colleagues.
-There may be no event at all, or if there is it's usually quite a formal affair.
+Don’t expect a raucous office Christmas party with your Italian colleagues.
+If there's an event at all, it's likely to be a formal affair.